andreia-reis/proteogenomic_pipeline_calbicans/README.md

 <i>-  Description:</i>

-   This script assigns all codons to amino acids and calculates codon/sub frequencies.
+   This script assigns codons to amino acids from all validated and accepted peptides.
+This is necessary to obtain the total number of codons encoding a specific amino acid and calculate the mistranslation frequency.
+Total codon frequency is obtained from the file protein-peptidesAllCodons.
+Protein-peptide correspondence is analysed to identify putative errors on codon assignment due multiple peptide matching within the same protein.
+The Protein-DNA correspondence is analysed to analyse putative discrepancies between the files.

 <b>5.
 CaAllCodonAnalysisII.R</b>